Department of Secondary Education

 Methods and strategies of teaching in secondary schools will be the core of the course.
 Implications of classroom management, learning, and other related problems will be discussed.
 Students will observe in a classroom for nine weeks.

-Pre / Co requisites: EDS 306 requires prerequisites of EDF 100 or EDF 300 and formal admission into teacher education.
+Pre / Co requisites: EDS 306 requires prerequisites of EDF 300 and Teacher Candidacy.

 Consent: Permission of the Department required to add.